vnSasa/Work_with_COLLECTIONS_ARRAYS/README.md

 # Work_with_COLLECTIONS_ARRAYS

-## COLLECTION work with a one-dimensional array
+## work with a one-dimensional array

 Create an array Integer, fill it with random numeric values.